AhmedMohamedAbdelaty/Sanfoundry-To-PDF/README.md

 ### Known Bugs

-- The extension struggles with questions that contain images.
+- The extension does not yet support questions with LaTeX (math).
-- The extension has issues with questions that contain math symbols.
+- The extension does not yet support questions with images.

 ## Contribution Guide